vincenterc/react-alert-provider/README.md

 # react-alert-provider

-A example that you can call alert, like Alert.alert in React Native, everywhere to display an alert dialog.
+A example that you can call `alert`, like `Alert.alert` in React Native, everywhere to display an alert dialog.